RamielLtd/BadmintonsBest/content/pages/blog/air-badminton-the-complete-guide/index.md

 You can also see that the feather/skirt is a lot shorter, definitely to offset the effects of wind blowing it from side to side.
 Notice there are only five “feathers” compared to a traditional feather shuttlecock which has 16.
 They’re curved as well possibly to help the shuttlecock spin more as plastic nylon shuttlecocks suffer from this problem.

-The BWF hasn’t said much more about the AirShuttle then what’s detailed here but they are working with manufacturers around the world to discuss the production process and to provide feedback.
+Fancy playing outside?
+Whilst the court equipment is still in production the wolrds first online store is now seeling the AirShuttle.
+Check out [AirShuttle.One](https://airshuttle.one/) to get your hands on some AirShuttles to play with.

 ## Where to play AirBadminton right now

 The sport of AirBadminton has only had a few promotional events to spread the word about this new format for Badminton.
 These events have been organised with the BWF and other national Badminton governing bodies which means there isn’t anywhere to play AirBadminton right now.
-There isn’t anywhere to buy equipment because full retail production hasn’t been finalised yet.
+There isn’t anywhere to buy all the equipment because full retail production hasn’t been finalised yet.

 It’s unclear how long it will be before more people will get the chance to play AirBadminton but make sure to stay in touch with you national or local Badminton governing body to hear any news about events.
 Hopefully, it won’t be too long before more promotional events appear and people around the world can give AirBadminton a try.

 ## Related questions